txkuze/Assitantplayer1/README.md

 1. Add the bot to your group
 2. Make it an admin with necessary permissions
+3. Start or join a voice chat in your group
-3. Use `/assiststart` to activate the assistant
+4. Use `/assiststart` to activate the assistant
-4. The assistant account will automatically join the group
+5. The assistant will join the voice chat and start listening
+6. Speak naturally in the voice chat:
+   - Say "Assistant play Challeya" to play a song
+   - Say "Assistant pause" to pause
+   - Say "Assistant resume" to resume
-5. Use `/play [song name]` or send a voice message with your request
+7. Alternatively, use `/play [song name]` or send voice messages
-6. The bot will play music in the voice chat
+8. The assistant stays in voice chat and continuously listens for commands
-7. Use `/assistclose` to stop the session
+9. Use `/assistclose` to stop the session

 ## Project Structure